joruof/shq/README.md

 \* for basically any reason, e.g. SIGINT, SIGKILL, SIGSEGV, RAM hot unplugged, giraffe, ...

-**It is explicity NOT guaranteed that a messages is read by any reader before being overwritten, meaning that readers may miss messages.**
+**It is explicity NOT guaranteed that a message is read by any reader before being overwritten, meaning that readers may miss messages.**
 A reliable transport mechanism may be implemented in the future.